skandar9/moraqabat/README.md

 - required=true: This specifies that the request body is required for this API endpoint.

 - @OA\MediaType: This annotation specifies the media type of the request body, which is multipart/form-data.
   This indicates that the request body may contain form data.

-- @OA\Schema: This defines the schema or structure of the request body.

-- required={"name","email","birth","id_number","type"}: This specifies that the properties name, email, birth, id_number, and type are required in the request body.

 - @OA\Property: These annotations define the properties of the request body schema.
 Each property is specified with its name, type, and additional constraints.
 For example, name is of type string, email is of type email, and type is of type string with an enum constraint allowing values of "citizen", "resident", or "tourist".